 Instructions

-While the mixture is cooling, combine yeast packets with 1 teaspoon sugar and warm water a large mixing bowl.
-Stir with the beater paddle attachment or a whisk until integrated.
+- While the mixture is cooling, combine yeast with 1 teaspoon sugar and warm water a large mixing bowl.
+Stir until integrated.
 Let stand for 5 minutes.

-Prepare a pastry mat or clean counter by lightly flouring with more gfJules Flour.
+- Prepare a pastry mat or clean counter by lightly flouring with more gfJules Flour.
 Divide the dough in half and gently press one half out onto the floured surface to flatten, then begin to roll in each direction until the dough is approximately ¼ - ½ inch thick.
-Using a bench scraper, rubber spatula or butter knife, push the edges of the dough in and even them to form a rectangle approximately 12x9 inches.
+Using a bench scraper, rubber spatula or butter knife, push the edges of the dough in to make them even, forming a rectangle approximately 12 x 9 inches.

-Brush the dough with melted butter and sprinkle with half of the mixed sugars.
+- Brush the dough with melted butter and sprinkle with half of the mixed sugars OR spread lemon curd evenly on dough.

 Pin it for later!